FettLol/fettlol-modpack-beta/sideloaded-minepkg-availability.md

 # Other

 - `dye-all-the-things` - This mod was a one-off written by Fourmisain and is not available on any platform.
-Its code will most likely be incorporated in `fettlol-utilmod` at some point in the future.